Alaska Oil and Gas Conservation Commission

-The Alaska Oil and Gas Conservation Commission (AOGCC) is a quasi-judicial agency in the U.S. state of Alaska, within Alaska's Department of Administration.
+The Alaska Oil and Gas Conservation Commission (AOGCC) is a quasi-judicial agency in the U.S. state of Alaska, within the Alaska Department of Administration.
 It was originally established in 1955, was subsequently abolished, but was eventually reestablished.
 This Commission is responsible for overseeing oil and gas drilling and production, reservoir depletion, and certain other operations on private and state-owned lands in Alaska.

 History

 A territorial statute created the Alaska Oil and Gas Conservation Commission in 1955, before Alaska became a state in 1959.
 At that time, the Commission comprised the Territorial Governor, Commissioner of Mines, and Highway Engineer.
 Rules and regulations for the Commission's activities took effect in 1958.

 In 1959, the Oil and Gas Conservation Commission was temporarily abolished, and its duties were transferred to the Alaska Department of Natural Resources.

 In 1968, the Division of Oil and Gas was formed within the Department of Natural Resources.

 In 1976, the word "conservation" was added back to the division's title, and it became the Division of Oil and Gas Conservation.

 In 1977, with oil production occurring in Prudhoe Bay, the Alaska Legislature decided that an independent quasi-judicial agency should be created in the executive branch of the state.

-The present independent agency was at first located within the Department of Natural Resources, but in 1980 was transferred to the Department of Commerce and Economic Development.
-In 1994, it was transferred to the Department of Administration.
+This independent agency was still located within the Alaska Department of Natural Resources, until in 1980 it was transferred to the Alaska Department of Commerce, Community, and Economic Development.

+In 1994, it was transferred to the Alaska Department of Administration.

 Structure

 The structure of the membership has changed throughout the years, though it has consistently been a three-person Commission.

-Under the current structure, adopted in 1979, one member must be a registered petroleum engineer, one member must be a registered geologist, and one member must represent the public at large (i.e., a citizen in neither of the two categories listed above).
+Under the structure, adopted in 1979, one member must be a registered petroleum engineer, one member must be a registered geologist, and one member must represent the public at large i.e., a citizen in neither of the two categories listed above.

 Mission

+The Commission website lists their primary mission as "To protect the public interest in exploration and development of Alaska's valuable oil, gas, and geothermal resources through the application of conservation practices designed to ensure greater ultimate recovery and the protection of health, safety, fresh ground waters and the rights of all owners to recover their share of the resource."